Coming up in 2019

 After I heard Lucia St. Clair Robson speak at a writer’s conference, I had to read one of her early books.
 Vivid, breathtaking language that I don’t think I’ll ever forget.

-I’m working on a prequel to DIVIDED LOYALTIES, a Christmas story sthat goes back to 1830s Annapolis to relate the love stories of Civil War nurses Angela and Patricia.
+I’m putting finishing touches on a prequel to DIVIDED LOYALTIES, a Christmas story sthat goes back to 1830s Annapolis to relate the love stories of Civil War nurses Angela and Patricia.
 It will be released officially in September, but I’m planning on a Christmas in July sneak peek.
 I’ll have info at my talk.
+(Maybe I’ll have copies of the book.
+We’ll see.)

 Reading at Poe House Baltimore